Kali (French singer): Developing career

 Kali returned to Martinique to start a solo career, intentionally ignoring the popular "Zouk" craze and focusing on traditional music of the West Indies.
 This return to musical heritage was further explored on the albums "Racines I" (1989) and "Racines II" (1990) by fusing acoustic piano and banjo with percussion and synthesizers.

 After returning to Paris for a live performance in 1990, he was selected to represent France in the 1992 Eurovision Song Contest.
 His performance, the original composition Monté la riviè (Going up the River) was regarded by fellow contestants to be "an absolute surprise" for its offbeat subject matter and inclusion of the banjo.
-While the French entry ranked 8th among 22, his performance garnered major popularity and helped the sales of his next album "Lese la Te Tounen" (Let the Earth Move).
-In 1994 he won an award from the Sacem (French Association of Songwriters and Composers), citing his composition "Pan Patchew" as "Best Song of 1994."
+While the French entry ranked 8th among 23, his performance garnered major popularity and helped the sales of his next album "Lese la Te Tounen" (Let the Earth Move).
+In 1994 he won an award from the Sacem (French Association of Songwriters and Composers), citing his composition "Pan Patchew" as "Best Song of the Year in the Music from the French West Indies."